August 2022 In the Mat-Su

 THE BLESSING

-Join the Jonathans as they discuss the role of the church in foster care and adoption.
 Jonathan Walker and Codie Farrington share their personal stories as an adoptive parent and an adult aging out of the foster care system.

 Next Steps